USDA-FSEPRU/FS19C-commensal-Ecoli/Notes.md

 Genes constituting eut operon (for ethanolamine utilization) Genes encoding bacteriocins and microcins (especially microcins M and H47)
 ```

+## Ceres
+* You can change your default Slurm account using running slurm-account-selector.sh on the login node.
+  * To see all your Slurm accounts at any time, use “sacctmgr -Pns show user format=account”
+* reduce space used on Ceres: /project/fsepru/kmou/FS19C/lane1/**
+  * *.fastq.gz sequence data for samples 1-96
+  * tar these files once finish running assembly slurm scripts and get covstats.txt
+  * /project/fsepru/kmou/FS19C/polished_genomes: gzip fasta files from polished_genomes_100X, mash_all/, polishedgenomesprokka/, referencegenomes/
+  * remove intermediate files
+  * make sure raw data somehwere!

 # Journal Target
 * [Journal submission guidelines](link)